-Dave grows and sells a variety of garlic including Montana Giant, Georgian Fire, Persian Star, Killarney Red, Music, Chesnok Red, Romanian Red, and Georgian Crystal, all which have a distinct and unique flavor.
-People come from miles around to buy his garlic.
-Garlic is known as one of the world’s healthiest foods.
-Health benefits include being, anti-inflammatory, antibacterial, cancer prevention, can reduce blood pressure, prevent colds, improve bone health and most recent research says it includes antioxidants that may help prevent Alzheimers and dementia.
+Dave grows and sells a variety of garlic including Montana Giant, Georgian Fire, Persian Star, Killarney Red, Music, Chesnok Red, Romanian Red, and Georgian Crystal, all of which have distinct and unique flavors.

 Maplewood Garden’s is a division of Whistling Candleman Enterprises.
-Dave has been making pure maple syrup for over 44 years.
-His label was self-designed and originated many years ago when Dave made and sold candles out west.
-He used to play the whistle while he sold his candles, once bringing the attention of someone who was so inspired by Dave that he wrote an epic poem titled, “The Song of the Whistling Candlman”.
+He self-designs his own labels which originated years ago when he made and sold candles out west.
+Dave said he would play the whistle while he sold the candles, once bringing the attention of someone who was so inspired by Dave that he wrote an epic poem titled, “The Song of the Whistling Candleman.”

-Not only is Dave a gardener but he is also an Artist, Wine Maker and Opera Singer.
+Dave is also an Artist and Opera Singer.
 He is a man of many talents and has led an interesting and self-sufficient life.
-At the age of almost 74, Dave has worked 90 hours a week for most of the summer.
-He believes the work is good for him but hopes to slow down someday to return to other passions including singing opera and woodworking.
+At the age of 75, Dave works, “Almost 90 hours a week during the summer.”
+He believes that work is good for him but hopes to slow down someday to return to other passions including singing opera and woodworking.

-“Don’t just be one thing in life, be many things.”, Dave said, and explained that often times, “People separate themselves from their work”.
-Dave believes that we all have many skills and talents but often times people get lost focusing on one thing, while other interests or passions get lost along the way.
-Dave truly inspired me to continue to pursue my many interests and to fully embrace all of them.
+“Don’t just be one thing in life, be many things”, Dave said, and explained that often times, “People separate themselves from their work.”
+Dave believes that we all have many skills and talents but people get lost focusing on one thing, while other interests or passions get lost along the way.
+Dave truly inspired me to continue to pursue my varied interests and passions and to fully embrace all of them.

-Dave is truly one of the most inspiring people I have ever met.
-He acknowledges his many talents and interests and makes a point of excelling in them.
+Dr. Garlic is truly one of the most inspiring people I have ever met.
 He said he loves the farmer’s market because he gets to meet people and educate them on organic farming.
-He also shares his passion for healthy food and for sustainable gardening, excelling every inch along the way.
+He also shares his passion for healthy food and for sustainable gardening, excelling every organic inch along the way.

-Next time you’re at the farmer’s market on a Saturday morning, stop by Maplewood Gardens for some great garlic, pure maple syrup and words of wisdom about organic gardening or life in general, you won’t be disappointed.
+Next time you’re at the farmer’s market on a Saturday morning, stop by Maplewood Gardens for some great garlic, pure maple syrup, and for some words of wisdom about organic gardening or about life in general, you won’t be disappointed.